rmkanda/secure-pipeline-java-demo/README.md

   helm install dependency-track evryfs-oss/dependency-track --namespace dependency-track
   ```

-  **Note:** dependency-track will take some time to start (~1hr on low end mac)
+  **Note:** dependency-track will take some time to start (~1hr on low end Mac)

+### Link Jenkins and Dependency Track

+- Login to Dependency track -> Administration -> Access Management -> Teams -> Click on Automation -> Copy the API Keys

+- Login to Jenkins -> Manage Jenkins -> Configure System -> Scroll to bottom -> Configure the Dependency-Track URL and API key -> Save

+### New Jenkins Pipeline

-- Create a new Jenkins pipeline with this repo and trigger build
+Create a new Jenkins pipeline with this repo and trigger build

+- Login to Jenkins -> New Item -> Enter name and choose Pipeline -> Choose GitHub project and set project URL
+- Under pipeline section, Choose Pipeline script from SCM
+- Choose git as SCM and provide repo details
+- Save

 # Pipeline